Midland (EP)

-Midland is the first EP from American country music group Midland.
-The album includes the band's debut single "Drinkin' Problem", along with four other songs that can also be found on the band's full-length debut album.
-This album takes on the elements of smooth ‘80s country and wistful ‘70s classic rock along with a tuneful pop aspect.
+Midland is the first extended play from American country music group Midland.
+The EP includes the band's debut single "Drinkin' Problem", along with four other songs that can also be found on the band's full-length debut album.
+This EP takes on the elements of smooth '80s country and wistful '70s classic rock along with a tuneful pop aspect.
 It was produced by Dan Huff and Shane McAnally.

-On March 9, 2016, Mark Wystrach, Jess Carson, and Cameron Duddy signed to Big Machine Records and released the five song album, Midland.
-The featured song “Drinkin’ Problem” was charted on Hot Country Songs and Country Airplay.
+On March 9, 2016, Mark Wystrach, Jess Carson, and Cameron Duddy signed to Big Machine Records and released the five-song EP, Midland.
+The song "Drinkin' Problem" charted on both the Hot Country Songs and Country Airplay charts.

 Background

 Midland made their label debut in 2016 with this self-titled EP, which showcases their warm, harmonic blend and hook-filled songwriting on songs such as "Drinkin' Problem" and top three hit "Burn Out".
 In September 2017, they expanded the EP to the full length version, On the Rocks, featuring several songs from the EP and made it into the top 20 of the Billboard 200 albums chart and number one on the Top Country Albums chart.

 "Drinkin' Problem" earned Midland their first Grammy Awards nomination for Best Country Song and Best Country Duo/Group Performance.
 They were also named New Vocal Group of the Year at the 2018 ACM Awards.
 "Burn Out" reached the top 15 at Country radio.